robolectric/robolectric/extending.md

 ---

 ## Extending Robolectric
-Robolectric is a work-in-progress, and we welcome contributions from the community.
+Robolectric is a work in progress, and we welcome contributions from the community.
 We encourage developers to [use the standard GitHub workflow](http://help.github.com/fork-a-repo/ "Help.GitHub - Fork A Repo") to fork, enhance, and submit pull requests to us.

 ### Shadow Classes
 Robolectric defines many shadow classes, which modify or extend the behavior of classes in the Android OS.
 When an Android class is instantiated, Robolectric looks for a corresponding shadow class, and if it finds one it creates a shadow object to associate with it.
 Every time a method is invoked on an Android class, Robolectric ensures that the shadow class' corresponding method is invoked first (if there is one), so it has a chance to work its magic.
 This applies to all methods, even static and final methods, because Robolectric is extra tricky!